If you’re looking for how to ask about next steps in the interview process, you’re in the right place.

 This is another way of expressing interest after an interview, but it is also simply considered polite and professional to thank the interviewers for their time spent with you.
 Skipping this step can cost you the job offer.

 If you spoke with multiple people, send a slightly customized email to each.
 It’s not very time consuming, but it’s nice to have slight differences in the messages in case they compare the emails.
-Here are two examples of notes you could send.
-Notice the slight customization:

 One of the biggest mistakes job seekers make is relaxing and reducing their effort once they’ve secured one or two job interviews.
 If you just completed a job interview, resist the urge to stop all other efforts, no matter how much you want that particular job offer.
 Going on more interviews will only improve your perspective and decision-making ability when it comes time to evaluate job offers.
 Having multiple offers also provides you with leverage to negotiate with.

 And most importantly, if you stop all other efforts and then are not offered the job you were waiting for, you’re back to square one.
 This is a huge mistake that job seekers make quite often.
 Until you’ve accepted an offer, continue your job search with full effort.
 You never know what could happen.

 Now you know how to ask what the next steps are after an interview, whether it’s in the interview itself or via email or phone.

 It’s never too late to ask, and finding out about the next steps in the hiring process will help you stay relaxed and calm while waiting.